Syracuse Wedding DJ Peter Naughton peterthedj.com

 The Ask: Do we really need a wedding reception seating chart?

-This post was inspired by a recent ask on Reddit's r/weddingplanning forum.
-A future newlywed (they didn't say if they were a bride or groom, so I am not making any assumption) stated they were considering two options:
+This post was inspired by a recent ask on Reddit’s r/weddingplanning forum.
+Someone in the midst of planning their wedding stated they were considering two options:

 Reason #1: Avoiding the “middle school lunch room vibe”

 Many of the most-upvoted responses indicated that a seating chart makes the wedding much more enjoyable for guests.
-User "throwawed22" suggested that not having a seating chart "can create a real 'middle school lunch room vibe' and people will camp out to save seats, end up not being able to sit with their partners, pull chairs around, etc."
+One user suggested not having a seating chart “can create a real ‘middle school lunch room vibe’ and people will camp out to save seats, end up not being able to sit with their partners, pull chairs around, etc.”

 Reason #2: Seating charts eliminate fights over the “best” seats